 GLOTTIS: The glottis is a slit in the base of the trachea, ringed by the vocal cords.
 Speech is accomplished through air movement over the vocal cords and the expansion and contraction of the glottis.

 CRICOID CARTILAGE: The cricoid cartilage is the only complete ring of cartilage that surrounds the trachea.
 It consists of strong connective tissue and makes up the back part of the larynx.
 Its purpose is to provide an anchor point for the muscles, cartilage, and ligaments involved in opening and closing the airway and producing speech.

 After passing the larynx air is considered to be in the lower airway, the general path of air at this point is as follows: Trachea, Bronchi, Bronchioles, then the Alveoli.
 The division between upper and lower airway is significant because any foreign material in the lower airway is considered "aspirated" and has a significant risk of causing to respiratory complications.

 TRACHEA: The trachea is composed of several C-shaped cartilage rings and is coated with the same mucosal and cilial cells as the nasal air passages.
 Mucus produced by the cells traps air contaminants to protect the lungs.
 The trachea divides into the right and left main stem bronchi at the carina.

-BRONCHI: The bronchi are hollow tubes which are supported by cartilage rings.
-The air passages are first called bronchi at the carina and are considered bronchi until they become near microscopic bronchioles.
+BRONCHI: The bronchi are hollow tubes that are supported by cartilage rings.
+The air passages are first called bronchi at the carina and are considered bronchi until they become near-microscopic bronchioles.

 ALVEOLI: The alveoli are clusters of tiny thin-walled sacs that look like grapes on a vine.
 Each alveolus is surrounded by capillary blood vessels where oxygen and carbon dioxide exchange at a rapid rate.